Pulisic tests positive for virus ahead of WCup qualifiers

 United States coach Gregg Berhalter plans to announce his roster next week.
 American players from European clubs and Major League Soccer teams will report to Nashville starting Aug.
 29.

 The team plays its opening qualifier at El Salvador on Sept.
-2.
+2 and then hosts Canada on Sept.
+5 before traveling to Honduras for a match on Sept.
+8.

+Pulisic converted a penalty in extra time to help the United States beat Mexico 3-2 in the CONCACAF Nations League final in June.

+The United States ended a streak of seven straight World Cup berths when it failed to qualify for the 2018 tournament in Russia.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports